Works-from-WebDev/bot-hacakthon-song-bot/README.md

-# 🚧 YOUR BOT NAME HERE
+# GameSong

 ## The Team
-- 🚧 Participant 1 Name
+- Ran Elbaz
-- 🚧 Participant 2 Name
+- Jonik Shafir
-- 🚧 Participant 3 Name
+- Idan Teperovich

 ## About this bot